vaquarkhan/microservices-recipes-a-free-gitbook/PREFACE.md

 The modern architect acts not as a dictator of blueprints but as a gardener of ecosystems, cultivating a landscape where independent teams can thrive without descending into chaos.

-## Khan Pattern: A New Paradigm
+## Adaptive Granularity Strategy: A New Paradigm

 Traditional approaches to microservices decomposition often rely on rigid rules: "one service per database table," "services should be small enough to rewrite in two weeks," or "follow domain boundaries strictly."
 While these guidelines provide starting points, they fail to account for the diverse contexts in which microservices operate.

-Khan Pattern introduces context-driven, adaptive granularity.
+The Adaptive Granularity Strategy introduces context-driven, adaptive granularity.
 Instead of following one-size-fits-all rules, this pattern provides a framework for making granularity decisions based on:

 - **Organizational maturity and team structure**
 - **Business domain complexity and change frequency**